zammad/zammad-documentation/admin/console/hidden-settings.rst

    >> Setting.get('system_bcc')

-Activate counter on grouped overviews
+Activate Counter on Grouped Overviews
 -------------------------------------

 This is a hidden setting which you can only set via Command-Line.